osmr/imgclsmob/README.md

 - CondenseNet models are only so-called converted versions.
 - ShuffleNetV2/ShuffleNetV2b/ShuffleNetV2c are different implementations of the same architecture.
 - All models require the same ordinary normalization.
 - FLOPs/2 is the number of FLOPs divided by two to be similar to the number of MACs.
-The number of FLOPs is determined only for the leaves of the computational graph.

 ### For Gluon